codingMustache/codingMustache/README.md

 ## Joke of the Day

-Q: What did the spaghetti say to the other spaghetti?
-A: Pasta la vista, baby!
+Did you hear the one about the giant pickle?
+He was kind of a big dill.

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
- 1. 1999
+ 1. Fiji
- 2. 2005
+ 2. Tuvalu
- 3. 2002
+ 3. Marshall Islands
- 4. 2008
+ 4. Micronesia

 <details>
   <summary>Answer</summary>
-  2005
+  Micronesia
 </details>